-The countries which we consider are Austria, Belgium, Denmark, France, Germany, Great Britain, Ireland, Italy, Portugal, Spain and the United States.
+The countries that we consider are Austria, Belgium, Denmark, France, Germany, Great Britain, Ireland, Italy, Portugal, Spain, and the United States.12

-We now show how, using this framework, we have constructed fiscal consolidation plans over the years 2009-2013 for each country in our sample.
+We now show how, using this framework, we have constructed fiscal consolidation plans over the years 2009-13 for each country in our sample.
 We start, in Table 3, providing some descriptive statistics.